History & Lineage

 Seven Star History

 Seven Star Women’s Kung Fu was founded in 1981 by Anne Moon.
-Her student, Michelle McVadon, became head instructor in 1995.
-Sigung Michelle McVadon and Sifu Allyson Riley have been Co-chief Instructors since 2015.
-In 2020, Sifu Gina Mares Kurtz was named Assistant Head Instructor, and became the Acting Sifu at Seven Star in 2021.
+Her student, Michelle McVadon, became Head Instructor in 1995, leading our Kajukenbo and Self Defense Programs until her retirement at the end of 2024.
+We are fortunate to have multi-generational leadership at Seven Star.
+Sigung Michelle McVadon and Sifu Allyson Riley were Co-chief Instructors from 2015-2024.
+Upon Sigung McVadon’s retirement, Sifu Allyson Riley took over as Chief Instructor, and now oversees and manages our Kajukenbo Program and curriculum.
+In 2020, Sifu Gina Mares Kurtz became the Assistant Head Instructor, and in 2021, the Acting Sifu at Seven Star(sifu to all incoming/new students).

 Our Lineage